CLARIAH/clariah-plus/requirements/software-metadata-requirements.md

     ],
 ```

-**Note:** This use of `targetProduct` and the specific software interface types is an extension on top of codemeta/schema.org and not in widespread use yet.
+**Note:** This use of `isSourceCodeOf` in combination with specific software interface types is an extension on top of codemeta/schema.org and not in widespread use yet.
 It is initially proposed in [this issue](https://github.com/codemeta/codemeta/issues/271).
 The software types that are not in schema.org yet are being defined in [the software types repo](https://github.com/SoftwareUnderstanding/software_types), more specifically in [this JSON-LD file](https://github.com/SoftwareUnderstanding/software_types/blob/main/software-types.jsonld).
 Most types are subclasses of [schema:SoftwareApplication](https://schema.org/SoftwareApplication).
 The property `executableName` is also additional vocabulary we created and its use is *RECOMMENDED*, it defines the executable filename (no full path) of the application.
+In Codemeta v2, we used ``schema:targetProduct`` instead of ``codemeta:isSourceCode``, which got introduced in codemeta 3.0.
+The codemeta harvesting software for CLARIAH will automatically convert the former into the latter.

 See the section on [service metadata requirements](#service-metadata-requirements) to understand the relation between
 software source code and service instances like web applications, web APIs and websites.